benmizel/mrtodo-api/README.md

 **POST /auth/login**

-- Existing user can log in if account is already created.
+- Existing user can log in if the account is already created.

 Parameters:
 - username: User-provided location as a number